jessicakimho/ProductBee/docs/api.md

 ## GET `/api/user-story/project/:id`

-Get all user stories for a project.
+Get all user stories for a specific project.
+Note: User stories are global, but this endpoint filters by project for convenience.

 **Parameters:**
 - `id` (path) - Project UUID